-4 MANAGEMENT STRUCTURE AND RESPONSIBILITIES
+3. MANAGEMENT STRUCTURE AND RESPONSIBILITIES

-4.1 NSTX Upgrade Project Organization
+3.1 NSTX Upgrade Project Organization

-The NSTX Upgrade Project is led by the Princeton Plasma Physics Laboratory (PPPL).
-Figure 4-1 depicts the details of the NSTX Upgrade Project organization structure and the key management responsibilities.
+The NSTX Upgrade Project is being executed by the Princeton Plasma Physics Laboratory (PPPL) for Fusion Energy Science.
+Figure 1 below depicts the organizational structure from the DOE Acquisition Executive to the NSTX Upgrade Project Management team.